mattneary/Bonds.io/README.md

 Setup
 =====
 Service hooks are being worked on to make all pushes auto-upload to the server and restart the instance.
-I have been pushing repeatedly to figure this out.